edithamadi/alx-pre_course/0x01-git/README.md

-This is the git readme
+this readme is not empty